This post may contain affiliate links. Please read our disclosure policy.

 - Sliced lemons and limes

 - Don’t skip ingredients.
 Other than the tomato juice and vodka, horseradish may be the most important aspect of the cocktail.
 Otherwise, it will taste like tomato juice with vodka.
-Also, the lime and lemon juice add a subtle but refreshing zing.

 - Don’t waste top-shelf vodka.
 If you are going to be adding 4 ounces of tomato juice to anything, something mid-range is more than fine.